BrightCrowd/bc-blog/_posts/2018-04-16-can-you-be-true-to-yourself-while-job-hunting.md

 Playing it safe would have maximized my chances – but it also would have compromised my integrity and yielded my leverage.
 And I have my own requirements - I want a job that treats me with respect, even when I question the status quo.

-Playing it safe would have maximized my chances – but it also would have compromised my integrity and yielded my leverage.
-And I have my own requirements - I want a job that treats me with respect, even when I question the status quo.

 The bottom-line?
 A bit of personality can sometimes be a great thing.

 _[Ryan Bodanyi][bio1] loves using knowledge and data to make the world a better place.
 But he’s not above using [Thai food][bio2] instead._